In the previous sections, we used two applications:

 When the execution is complete, the status for each of the task definitions turns to a green color and shows

-You can select the Executions tab (shown in the following image) to view a summary of executions for this task.
+You can select the Task executions tab (shown in the following image) to view a summary of executions for this task.

 As shown earlier, a composed task creates a definition for each application in the graph.
 To delete all the definitions that were created as a part of the composed task, we can delete the composed task runner definition.
 To do so:

-Doing so deletes the definitions that comprised the ct-statement composed task.
+Confirm Destroy Task.
+Click the DESTROY THE TASK button.
+Doing so deletes the definitions that comprised the